Success is the progression of a worthy ideal.~ Earl Nightingale

 But a perfect storm in 2015 had me wake TF up and heal my childhood ish.
 Along the way, I started to not only love but LIKE myself and I stopped wanting to escape from my life and instead, intentionally create my exciting future.
 That's saying a lot when you read my stories!

 And now?
-I've created my own framework (The SELF Approach™) and get to help women all around the world fall in love with themselves, their lives, and create the future THEY want.
+I get to help women all around the world fall in love with themselves, their lives, and create the future THEY want.
 How cool is that?!?